-A complex set of constraints on the possible modes of convection in the earth's interior has not yet been worked out; this will require numerical modeling of convection in three dimensions.
-Thus the interpretation of the geographical information from seismology in terms of geodynamical processes is a matter of considerable complexity [Woodhouse & Dziewonski, 1989].
+A complex set of constraints on the possible modes of convection in the Earth's interior has not yet been worked out; this will require numerical modeling of convection in three dimensions.
+Thus, the interpretation of the geographical information from seismology in terms of geodynamical processes is a matter of considerable complexity [42].
 The topography on the CMB can be sustained only by dynamic processes, and these processes must be crucially understood.
-Despite the general agreement on the overall shape of CMB undulations, these details of the peak-to-peak amplitude and pattern are still debated [Soldati et al., 2014].
-Geoscientists used PcP, PKPbc, and PKKPbc phases selected from the data set by Engdahl et al. (1998) and concluded that CMB topography cannot be resolved [Sze & van der Hilst, 2003].
-At present, consensus regarding the regional pattern of the CMB topography, as well as on its peak-to-peak amplitude is lacking [Koelemeijer et al., 2012].
+Despite the general agreement on the overall shape of CMB undulations, these details of the peak-to-peak amplitude and pattern are still debated [41].
+Geoscientists used PcP, PKPbc, and PKKPbc phases selected from the data set by Engdahl et al. [43] and concluded that CMB topography cannot be resolved [38].
+At present, consensus regarding the regional pattern of the CMB topography, as well as on its peak-to-peak amplitude is lacking [44].

-Bloxham and Gubbins (1987) argued that flow near the core surface may be controlled by lateral temperature variations in the lowermost mantle, which are amply sufficient for this to be a significant effect.
-But Stevenson (1987) inferred the lateral temperature variations near the outer core surface are very small, amounting to only a few millikelvin, based on $\alpha = 5 \times 10^{-6} \text{K}^{-1}$ (α is coefficient of thermal expansion).
-The lateral temperature variations are so small that it should not affect the flow near the core surface, and the pattern of topography of the core-mantle boundary are determined by processes in the core [Morelli & Dziewonski, 1987].
+In 1987, Bloxham and Gubbins argued that flow near the core surface may be controlled by lateral temperature variations in the lowermost mantle, which are amply sufficient for this to be a significant effect [45].
+But Stevenson inferred the lateral temperature variations near the outer core surface are very small, amounting to only a few millikelvin, based on $\alpha = 5 \times 10^{-6} \text{K}^{-1}(\alpha \text{ is coefficient of thermal expansion})$ [46].
+The lateral temperature variations are so small that it should not affect the flow near the core surface, and the pattern of topography of the core-mantle boundary are determined by processes in the core [19].

 An approximate analysis is given for the likely fractional lateral density variations $(\delta\rho/\rho)$ in the outer core, caused by large scale-length fluid dynamical processes.
 It is first shown that fractional density and fractional seismic velocity variations are probably comparable, so that fluid dynamic arguments have relevance to seismic data.
-In regions of nearly neutral stability in the outer core, an analysis of convective vigor indicates an upper bound of $|\delta\rho/\rho| \le 10^{-8}$.
-Scientists undertaking analysis of the Earth's seismic travel times or normal modes can safely assume that there are negligible lateral variations in the outer core [Stevenson, 1987].
+In regions of nearly neutral stability in the outer core, an analysis of convective vigor indicates an upper bound of |

+$\delta \rho / \rho \mid \leq 10^{-8}$.
+Scientists undertaking analysis of the Earth's seismic travel times or normal modes can safely assume that there are negligible lateral variations in the outer core [46].

 According to the PREM, iron is the major component of the core, and there is a density jump of 77.
 74 % at the CMB.
 Neglecting the gravity anomaly, the pressure of lateral difference at the lowermost level of the CMB is 4.246 kbar considering a relief height of only 10 km.
-This pressure can produce an increasing iron density of 6.323×10^{-3} g/cm3 under conditions at the top of core, and yields a fractional lateral density variations of $\delta\rho/\rho=0.639\times10^{-3}$, which is far beyond the upper bound of fractional lateral density variations 10^{-8} [Morelli & Dziewonski, 1987].
+This pressure can produce an increasing iron density of 6.323×10^{-3} g/cm3under conditions at the top of core and yields a fractional lateral density variation of $\delta \rho / \rho = 0.639 \times 10^{-3}$, which is far beyond the upper bound of fractional lateral density variations 10^{-8} [19].